-With over 20 unique neighborhoods, each with their own flavor, Seattle draws in young people from around the world.
+With over 20 unique neighborhoods, each one having its own flavor, Seattle draws in young people from around the world.
 As a result, it’s easy to make new friends and professional connections wherever you go.

 If you’re looking for the best things to do in Seattle in the summer, I’ve got you covered!
 Here’s a list of some standouts from the city and beyond.